 When marketing for a medical practice, it is a good idea to offer a lead magnet.
 A lead magnet is free premium content you offer people who visit your website in exchange for their email address.
 In most cases, the lead magnet is sent directly to their inbox when they enter their email address—which you can later use in your healthcare marketing plan.
 It’s a risk free way for them to get valuable content, so most people are willing to opt in.
 Examples of a lead magnet can be an ebook, whitepaper, collection of recipes, infographic, or even a mini challenge you think your prospective clients will find useful.
 Whatever you decide on, make sure it’s of value to your ideal client.
-You may want to take a poll of your audience to see what they would find most useful.
+You may want to take a poll of your audience before starting your private practice marketing strategy to see what they would find most useful.

 Email Marketing: Start a Newsletter

-One powerful marketing strategy for healthcare organizations to utilize in your wellness business is a regular newsletter.
+One powerful marketing strategy for medical practices to utilize in your wellness business is a regular newsletter.
 Your newsletter may be a fun monthly (or seasonal) update about your practice, but it can also be an effective way to attract new clients, as well as keep old clients engaged.
 This may sound like a lofty venture, but really, it’s much faster than you might think.
 Get started by signing up for a mail-service, like MailChimp or look into newsletter services that may be provided by your website developer.
 Compile a list of email addresses, whether they be from past clients or anyone who has expressed interest in your practice via email.
 Newsletters are great to keep clients feeling in the loop and remind them of their experience with your practice.

 - Block off a solid amount of time each week or month to work on your newsletter.
 You’ll need at least 2-3 hours in a sitting to get the ball rolling and make progress on your content.
 Decide if you want to block off time each week, or choose 1 weekend a month to dedicate to your content creation.